phenopype/phenopype/README.md

 ***
-**DISCLAIMER**
+**DISCLAIMER: ONGOING DEVELOPMENT**

-The program is still in alpha stage and under heavy construction - a few core features like blob-counting, object detection or videotracking work ([see below](#features)), more detailed documentation is in the making.
-Please contact me if you need bugfixing, or have requests for features.
+The program is still in alpha stage and under slow, but heavy construction - this is [me](www.luerig.net) trying to write a program, learn python, and finishing a PhD.
+A few core features like blob-counting, object detection or videotracking work ([see below](#features)), more detailed documentation is in the making.
+Please feel free contact me if you need bugfixing, or have requests for features, and I will get back to you as soon as I can.

 ***